madeintandem/finish-line/README.md

 ### `RelayEnvironmentProvider` with `RelayRenderer` or `relayRendererFactory`?

-It depends. [`RelayEnvironmentProvider`](#relayenvironmentprovider) with [`RelayRenderer`](#relayrenderer) is a much easier to understand (just wrap your app with `RelayEnvironmentProvider` and use `RelayRenderer` at will), but whenever you [`refreshRelayEnvironment`](#withrelayenvironment) your entire component tree will update.
+It depends. [`RelayEnvironmentProvider`](#relayenvironmentprovider) with [`RelayRenderer`](#relayrenderer) is a much easier to understand (just wrap your app with `RelayEnvironmentProvider` and use `RelayRenderer` at will), but whenever you [`relayEnvironment.refresh`](#withrelayenvironment) your entire component tree will update.
 This can make other React patterns tricky, for instance this update could trigger transition animations for navigating between routes [React Router v4](https://reacttraining.com/react-router/).

 ```js
 import { RelayEnvironmentProvider, RelayRenderer } from 'finish-line'